pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-defaults.md

 By default, AKS ships with a fully privileged [PodSecurityPolicy][k8s-psp] named `privileged`.
 [Per AKS][aks-psp-priv], this privileged PSP should not be removed.

-Users who are **not** admins will not be able to create Pods if the cluster was created with `enablePodSecurityPolicy: true`, as the PSP is only bound to admins.
-We'll need to create a PSP that is bounded into Kubernetes RBAC for these users.
+Users who are **not** in the `cluster-admins` ClusterRole will not be able to create Pods if the cluster was created with `enablePodSecurityPolicy: true`.
+We'll need to create a PSP with proper Kubernetes RBAC for these users.

 See the official [AKS Pod Security Policy][aks-psp] docs and the [Kubernetes docs][k8s-psp] for more details.